DNA-Evolutions/Java-TourOptimizer-Examples/README.md

 * In your IDE as native Java dependency: Install at least Java 8 and Maven
 * In our sandbox: Working Docker environment
 * In your IDE as .NET legacy version: IKVM libraries imported in your project and a working .NET 4.X Framework.

+---

+## Agreement
+For reading our license agreement and for further information about license plans, please visit <a href="https://www.dna-evolutions.com" target="_blank">www.dna-evolutions.com</a>.

+---

+## Authors
+A product by [dna-evolutions ](https://www.dna-evolutions.com)&copy;